Yalantis/FastEasyMapping/README.md

 ### Serialization

-Also we can serialize an _Object to JSON_ using mapping defined above:
+Also we can serialize an _Object to JSON_ using the mapping defined above:
 ```objective-c
 FEMMapping *mapping = [Person defaultMapping];
 Person *person = ...;